kwojcicki/kwojcicki.github.io/_posts/2019-07-29-OPENFAAS-WORKSHOP-4.md

 * Async functions and pushing to Kafka

-To push to kafka we first need to have a Kafka running make (make sure your pwd is this repo when running the command)
+To push to kafka we first need to have a Kafka running.

 ```bash
 helm repo add incubator http://storage.googleapis.com/kubernetes-charts-incubator